molpopgen/fwdpy/README.rst

 * GSL_
 * libsequence_

-.. node:: fwdpp_ is not a build dependency.
+.. note:: fwdpp_ is not a build dependency.
 The library is included with fwdpy and its headers are installed as package data.

 .. note:: If installing from GitHub, then you also must have Cython_ >= 0.24.0 and cythonGSL_ installed on your system.